 Our dog and cat kennels can be connected immediately to a piped oxygen supply if required for animals with breathing difficulties.
-Heat mats are used to provide additional warming for patients as they recover from anaesthesia or illness.
+Heat mats are used to provide additional warming for mobile patients and a warmed air blanket is available for immobile patients as they recover from anaesthesia or illness.
 All pets receiving intravenous fluids are connected to an infusion pump so that doses can be delivered precisely and safely.

 Acorn House has a nurse on site 24 hours a day.
 The nurse will continue to feed, water, exercise and keep the patients clean overnight, but there is always plenty of time for cuddles, grooming and play too!
 Patients that stay in with us over a weekend or for several days often become very special to us and are missed by the team when they finally return home.

 The nurse remains on the ward until midnight, when a rest break is taken.
-Patients requiring intensive care such as intravenous fluids, oxygen, pain relief, or monitoring receive further checks at 3am and 7am as a minimum.
-Patients that do not require intensive care are checked at midnight and 7am as a minimum.
+Patients requiring intravenous fluids, oxygen, pain relief, or other medication and monitoring receive further checks at 3am and 7am as a minimum.
+Patients that are simply boarding with us are checked at midnight and 7am as a minimum.